As parents, we all know some of the basic skills students will learn in kindergarten, such as reading, writing, shapes, and numbers. But there is

-Yes, we plan to have uniforms.
-Uniforms have been found to help with overall climate of respect, they foster more of a tendency to focus on faces, not clothing, and are surprisingly helpful in the overall clothing budgeting and wardrobe planning.
+Yes, our students have a dress code so that they can enjoy a community of learning without the distractions that can come from prevailing fashions.
+Uniforms have been found to help with the overall climate of respect, they foster more of a tendency to focus on faces, not clothing, and are surprisingly helpful with budgeting and wardrobe planning.
 With less focus on name brands and standing out, parents often can spend less on clothing.
-The detailed information on this is forthcoming.
+For more information, please see our uniform guidelines.

 Please read a more detailed answer to this question on our blog.